 Hanging Out in Gustavia Town St. Barth

-Pulling into the port you’ll notice its tidy appearance, with some large colonial-looking buildings on one side a row of tidy shopfronts on the other, the main street or “high street.”
-As you get closer, you’ll start to notice some familiar names.
-Bulgari, Cartier, Prada, Hermes, they’re all there, lined up like a mini 5th Avenue.
+Pulling into the port, you'll notice its tidy appearance, with some large colonial-looking buildings on one side and a row of tidy shopfronts on the other, the main street or "high street."
+As you get closer, you'll start to notice some familiar names.
+Bulgari, Cartier, Prada, Hermes, they're all there, lined up like a mini 5th Avenue.

 All the luxury shops are exactly what you might expect to find in this storied place.
 However, for us, the real charm of this town lies in the quiet streets behind the shops, in the little bars and restaurants where life happens.
 We enjoyed good meals and bars here in Gustavia.